benkuper/AIR-NativeExtensions/README.md

 This is a minimal setup with all files needed to start a new NativeExtension.
 It contains some scripts i've made to ease the compile and testing of ANE files.

 ### NativeSerial

 This is a C++/C# extension that let users communicate with Serial COM Ports, like Arduino.
 The lib also features COM port listing and automatic COM connection / disconnection detection.

 ### NativeDMXController

 This extension allows you to control the Enttec DMX Pro device and communicate in both ways with DMX hardware.

+### NativeMIDI

+This extension uses the c++ rtmidi library to access Windows MIDI API (and CoreMIDI/JACK on Mac on support for OSX is released) and enables receiving and sending MIDI data from real devices or virtual midi looper such as loopMIDI or loopBe1.

 ### SpoutAIR